Guardsquare/proguard-core/README.md

 ### Replacing instruction sequences ([manual](docs/md/patternmatching.md))

-ProGuard Core has an excellent instruction pattern matching engine, which can also replace matched bytecode instruction sequences.
+ProGuardCORE has an excellent instruction pattern matching engine, which can also replace matched bytecode instruction sequences.

 For example, the snippet below defines an instruction sequence, including a